ircanywhere/ircanywhere.github.io/docs/source/server/irchandler.rst

    :param array raw: An array of raw IRC strings to format
    :returns: A formatted array of the inputted strings

+.. js:function:: IRCHandler.opened(client, message)

+   Handles the opened event from `irc-factory` which just tells us what localPort and any other information relating to the client so we can make sure the identd server is working.

+   :param object client: A valid client object
+   :param object message: A valid message object
+   :returns: void

 .. js:function:: IRCHandler.registered(client, message)

    Handles the registered event, this will only ever be called when an IRC connection has been